history-lab/archiving-digital-records/09-command-line-lab-2.md

 ---
 # Installing software
-Note: the exact commands for installing software differ somewhat across OSs
+Note: the exact commands for installing software differ somewhat across operating systems

 1. Type on the command line and press return:
 `sudo apt-get update`